 Alan O’Day, historian

-The mid 1800s saw Irish Nationalist groups organise and take shape.
+The mid-1800s saw several Irish Nationalist groups organise and take shape.
 The Irish Republican Brotherhood (IRB) was formed in 1858.
-As well as demanding the repeal of the Act of Union and the restoration of Irish self government, the IRB also raised awareness and relief for impoverished Irish Catholics.
-One of the IRB’s more successful programs was the establishment of a Land League, to assist famers in danger of eviction from unjust landowners.
+The IRB demanded the repeal of the Act of Union and the restoration of Irish self-government while raising awareness and relief for impoverished Irish Catholics.
+One of its more successful programs was the creation of a Land League to assist Catholic farmers in danger of eviction from unjust landowners.
 In the 1870s several political groups were formed to advance the case for Home Rule.
-One of these was the Irish Nationalist Party, which in 1882 became the Irish Parliamentary Party (IPP).
+One was the Irish Nationalist Party, which in 1882 became the Irish Parliamentary Party (IPP).
 By 1885 the IPP had 85 members sitting in the British parliament at Westminster.
-The IPP proposed the first two Home Rule Bill in 1886 and 1893; both bills were defeated, however the Nationalists were now a political force worthy of British notice, their very presence a sign of widespread public support for Irish independence.
+IPP Members of Parliament proposed the first two Home Rule bills in 1886 and 1893.
+Both bills were defeated but the Nationalists were now a political force worthy of notice, evidence of widespread public support for Irish independence.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation:

-R. Poole and J. Llewellyn, “Anglo-Irish relations 1690-1914”, Alpha History, accessed [today’s date], http://alphahistory.com/northernireland/anglo-irish-relations-1690-1914/
+R. Poole and J. Llewellyn, “Anglo-Irish relations 1690-1914”, Alpha History, accessed [today’s date], https://alphahistory.com/northernireland/anglo-irish-relations-1690-1914/